wenyan4work/PeriodicFMM/README.md

 # PeriodicFMM
-The periodic wrapper and operator data generator to be used with PVFMM The algorithm is described in:
+The periodic wrapper and operator data generator to be used with PVFMM

+The flexibly periodic KIFMM algorithm is described in:

-Wen Yan & Michael Shelley, Flexibly imposing periodicity in kernel independent FMM: A Multipole-To-Local operator approach, Volume 355, 15 February 2018, Pages 214-232
+Wen Yan & Michael Shelley, Flexibly imposing periodicity in kernel independent FMM: A Multipole-To-Local operator approach Journal of Computional Physics, Volume 355, 2018, Pages 214-232, https://doi.org/10.1016/j.jcp.2017.11.012.

+The flexibly periodic Stokeslet Image algorithm is described in:

+Wen Yan & Michael Shelley, Universal image systems for non-periodic and periodic Stokes flows above a no-slip wall arXiv:1803.02424

-Now published: https://doi.org/10.1016/j.jcp.2017.11.012 in Journal of Computional Physics.
-Please cite if you find it useful.
+Please cite them if you find it useful.

 Dependency:
 The C++ template library Eigen is necessary to compile the test driver main.cpp.
 The wrapper class itself (FMMWrapper.h/.cpp) does not rely on Eigen.